SoftBankRoboticsTraining/pepper-chatbot-api/source/includes/_faq.md

 Now save that document!
 Pepper Chat will ask you to upload that document when pairing your Dialogflow bot.

 3.)
-Pair the chatbot in Pepper Chat using the downloaded keypath file
+PAIR CHATBOT: Pair the chatbot in Pepper Chat using the downloaded keypath file

 4.)
-Update any occurences of Text Bubbles, Basic Cards, or Carousels with the new syntax specified in this documentation.
+UPDATE ANY DEPRECATED V1 SYNTAX: Update any occurences of Text Bubbles, Basic Cards, or Carousels with the new syntax specified in this documentation.

 5.)
-[Only necessary if you use a webhook] Update your webhook to either use SBRA's new V2 fulfillment library or else update your webhook manually per the new Dialogflow V2 syntax if you do not use the SBRA fulfillment library
+UPDATE WEBHOOK: [Only necessary if your chatbot use a webhook] Update your webhook to either use SBRA's new V2 fulfillment library or else update your webhook manually per the new Dialogflow V2 syntax if you do not use the SBRA fulfillment library